EndBug/version-check/README.md

 ```

 This step will have a `true` `changed` output every time our version is newer (there won't be any `commit` output).

-## Contributing

-If you want to contribute to the action, even by just raising a problem or proposing an idea, you can click [here](CONTRIBUTING.md) to find out how to do it ;)

 ## Contributors ✨